Review and Improvement of the Finite Moment Problem

 |Fig. (3).
 The function ƒ(x) = exp [-80(x - 0.3)2] + exp [-80(x - 0.6)2] + normalized on [0,1] and s(x) from (19) along with Eƒ for different moments.|

-This may explain why a large N makes the matrix A badly singular.
+This may explain why a large N makes the matrix A singular.
 The QR factorization can reduce the instability of this system.
 However, for a large N, this approach would not work.

 Recovering a function from a finite number of its geometric moments is a known ill-posed problem.
 The literature-based on this topic has been reviewed, and a significant improvement for the spline approach has been proposed to solve this problem.
-It has been observed that approximating the target function from its moment in terms of a piecewise polynomial is one of the efficient, stable approaches, in particular when the basis of such a space of functions is a family of B-Splines.
+It has been observed that approximating the target function from its moment in terms of a piecewise polynomial is one of the efficient, and stable approaches, in particular when the basis of such a space of functions is a family of B-Splines.
 Results show good accuracy in recovering different types of synthetic functions.
 In fact, this work brings some advantages as compared to the existing approaches, such as the use of a practical basis for the approximating space, the exactness of computing the moments of these basis functions and the reduction of the size along with the QR transformation of the resulting linear system for stability.

 CONSENT FOR PUBLICATION